tomjoht/learnapidoc/_includes/content/activities/code_tutorial_analysis.md

 *  **Solution overview** - a birds-eye view of the solution
 *  **Intended audience** - assumptions about who the tutorial is for, skill level, point in journey
 *  **Prerequisites** - expectations about required items, configurations, or utilities for the tutorial (e.g., hardware devices, services set up, API keys, software, etc.).
 *  **Steps** - the tasks involved in the solution, often formatted as sections.
-The steps show an assembly order working up to final solution, building the code piece by piece as needed (a Lego approach).
+The steps show an assembly order working up to final solution, building the code piece by piece as needed (like Legos).
 *  **Examples to make it real** - real examples included in the steps to make the steps more meaningful and understandable.
 *  **Teaching moments** - conceptual explanations peppered in along the way asides or footnotes.
 *  **Inline code comments** - explanations inside the code about what's going on.